 We observed that proteasomes tether to two specific sites at the nuclear pore complex (NPC): the inner nuclear membrane and the NPC basket (Albert et al., PNAS 2017).
 Current efforts are focused on identifying the tethering proteins and investigating the functions of these tethered proteasomes.
-In collaboration with the Beck group (EMBL), we also found that the Chlamydomonas NPC has a dilated central channel and an unprecedented oligomeric state, raising questions about the evolution of this fundamental eukaryotic structure (Mosalaganti et al., Nat Comm 2018).
+In collaboration with the Beck group (MPI Biophysics), we also found that the Chlamydomonas NPC has a dilated central channel and an unprecedented oligomeric state, raising questions about the evolution of this fundamental eukaryotic structure (Mosalaganti et al., Nat Comm 2018).

 In Chlamydomonas, we resolved a structure of the ribosome bound to the native ER translocon.
 Comparison of this structure to the human translocon-bound ribosome revealed differences in the TRAP complex that allowed us to dissect the molecular architecture of human TRAP (Pfeffer et al., Nat Comm 2017).
 We also discovered that proteasomes and Cdc48 cluster together in microcompartments that directly contact the ER membrane.
 We propose that these microcompartments form by phase separation and help facilitate efficient ER-associated degradation (Albert et al., PNAS 2020).

 Golgi and Sorting Organelles

 We identified arrays of linker proteins within the Golgi cisternae that likely maintain Golgi architecture and direct cargo transport (Engel et al., PNAS 2015).
 In collaboration with the Briggs group (MPI Biochemistry), we resolved the native structures of the COPI and Retromer membrane coats and found that their molecular architecture is highly conserved between eukaryotes (Bykov et al., eLife 2017; Kovtun et al., Nature 2018).

 Centrioles and Cilia

-Using Naegleria, Chlamydomonas, Paramecium, and mammalian cells, we collaborate with the Guichard/Hamel group (Univ.
+Using Naegleria, Chlamydomonas, Paramecium, and mammalian cells, we collaborated with the Guichard/Hamel group (Univ.
 Geneva) to explore how centrioles assemble in diverse evolutionary lineages (Le Guennec et al., Science Advances 2020; Klena et al., EMBO Journal 2020).
 We are also investigating how centrioles template the assembly of cilia and how protein traffic is gated between the cell body and ciliary compartment.
 Along these lines, we resolved the native structure of the Chlamydomonas transition zone and observed the stepwise assembly of IFT trains at the ciliary base (van den Hoek et al., bioRxiv 2021).